christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 ### 1.0 DREAD

 DREAD is a classification scheme for quantifying, comparing and prioritizing the amount of risk presented by each evaluated threat.
 The DREAD acronym is formed from the first letter of each category below.
-DREAD modeling influences the thinking behind setting the risk rating, and is also used directly to sort the risks.
+DREAD modeling influences the thinking behind setting the risk rating and is also used directly to sort the risks.
 The DREAD algorithm, shown below, is used to compute a risk value, which is an average of all five categories.

 `Risk_DREAD = (DAMAGE + REPRODUCIBILITY + EXPLOITABILITY + AFFECTED USERS + DISCOVERABILITY) / 5`

-The calculation always produces a number between 0 and 10; the higher the number, the more serious the risk.
+The calculation always produces a number between 0 and 10, the higher the number, the more serious the risk.
 Here are some examples of how to quantify the DREAD categories.

 #### 1.1 Damage Potential

-If a threat exploit occurs, how much damage will be caused?
+If a threat exploit occurs, how much damage will it be caused?

 + 0 = Nothing
 + 5 = Individual user data is compromised or affected.